RehanQasim-dev/Optimizing-RISC-V-for-High-Performance-Matrix-Multiplication-with-Custom-GEMM-Accelerator/README.md

 All of the Functions for CSR are written in ASM for C language.
 ### Using UART.h
 To display using UART to `gtkterm` we first need to set some of the following paratmeters.
 - Select the Baud rate to be used.
+(Default: 9600)
 - Calculate the Uart Baud divisor and write it to c-code.
+(Default: 1301)
 - Make sure of RISC-V frequency for calculations of Baudrate and Divisor.
 - Provide Access to the port for UART transmission for both `Python` and `FPGA`.